siberoloji/siberoloji.github.io/content/en/docs/osint/120-2024-10-17-identifying-modification-history-in-images-and-videos-for-osint-metadata-extraction-from-files.md

 ---

 Identifying modification history in images and videos for OSINT metadata extraction from files is an essential skill for cybersecurity professionals, investigators, and anyone involved in open-source intelligence (OSINT).
-This blog post will delve into the significance of metadata in digital files, the tools available for extracting this data, and practical applications of this information in various fields.
+This article will delve into the significance of metadata in digital files, the tools available for extracting this data, and practical applications of this information in various fields.

 ## Understanding Metadata